 Inserting Modifications into the History

-If you need to make a modification to a revision after a changeset is committed, issue the following command to revert the current working copy to a previous version:
+If you need to modify a revision after a changeset is already committed, you can revert the current working copy to a previous version:

 hg update 4